Healing and Transformation

 Following graduation, many women move into full-time positions with one of Thistle Farms’ social enterprises.
 Others take the skills they have acquired and pursue work elsewhere in the community.

 Complete the form below to initiate your application process.
 A response should follow within 3-5 business days.

 Please note, our waiting list is currently over 100 women, and we cannot give estimates on the timeframe to entrance.
 Our hearts are with you during this period and we eagerly await the expansion of our program in the coming months.

 In order to remain active on the waiting list, weekly contact must be made with our staff.

 Frequently Asked Questions

-Yes, you can refer someone else to the Magdalene program.
+Yes, you can refer someone else.
 However, it is preferable that the potential applicant answer the questions on the application personally due to the private nature of the information requested.

-Please be aware that in order to remain active on the waiting list, applicants must continue to make contact with Magdalene staff on a weekly basis.
+Please be aware that in order to remain active on the waiting list, applicants must continue to make contact with Thistle Farms staff on a weekly basis.

 - Be willing to commit to a two-year program (our program is not transitional housing).